codeigniter4/CodeIgniter4/user_guide_src/source/database/migration.rst

 Usage Example
 *************

-In this example some simple code is placed in **application/controllers/Migrate.php** to update the schema::
+In this example some simple code is placed in **application/Controllers/Migrate.php** to update the schema::

 	<?php

-	class Migrate extends CI_Controller
+	class Migrate extends \CodeIgniter\Controller
 	{

 		public function index()